 Louver shading devices: A louvered shading device, placed in the south east façade of the building, reduces sun gain in summer while allowing ventilation.

 covered by grasses or plants over a waterproof membrane, is regarded as the best method of insulation.
 It also helps in greening the environment, producing oxygen, regulating air temperature, etc.

 Indirect radiant cooling: Indirect radiant cooling occurs due to the net emission of electromagnetic waves from warm to cool objects.
 The process continues until both objects reach the same temperature.

 Natural lighting and natural ventilation: A central skylight has to be the fundamental light distributor.
 Thus its location and dimension play an important role, as also vents in doors which communicate from north and south spaces to the corridor and glazing areas over the entire building envelope.
 Adoptions of these features in building design drastically reduce power consumption.
 Natural cross ventilation is provided with the help of openings at the façade and roof level.

 Integrated Photovoltaic Thermal (IPVT) systems: In addition to the direct solar gains through the windows, IPVT systems, integrated into the south façade of the building, can improve the indoor climate.
 During summer, heat released in daytime hours in the process of converting solar energy to power can be successfully recovered.
 In winter, air can be heated and circulated in the room by the IPV-T. This air can reach temperatures as high as

 Infosys, Mangalore by Architect Hafeez Contractor

 Insulation: Passive design must include insulation to reduce heat transfer throughout the building envelope.
-It helps to maintain the room cool during summer and warm during winters.
+It helps to keep the room cool during summer and warm during winter.
 Insulation is used in walls, ceilings and floors.